MK-Scribe/bible_databases_deuterocanonical/sources/en/3-hermas/3-hermas.md

 **[9:108]** He answered, I will do all as thou wouldst have me, nor will I hide any thing from thee.

 **[9:109]** First of all, Sir, said I, tell me, what this rock and this gate denote?
-Hearken, said he; this rock, and this gate, are the Son of God.
-I replied, Sir, how can that be; seeing the rock is old, but the gate new?
+Hearken, said he; This rock, and this gate, are the Son of God.
+I replied, Sir, how can that be, seeing the rock is old, but the gate new?

 **[9:110]** Hear, said he, O foolish man! and understand.
-The Son of God is indeed more ancient than any creature; insomuch that he was in council with his Father at the creation oft all things.
+The Son of God is indeed more ancient than any creature; insomuch that he was in council with his Father at the creation of all things.

 **[9:111]** But the gate is therefore new, because he appeared in the last days in the fullness of time; that they who shall attain unto salvation, may by it enter into the kingdom of God.

 **[9:112]** You have seen, said he, those stones which were carried through the gate, how they were placed in the building of the tower; but that those which were not carried through the gate, were sent away into their own places?

-**[9:113]** I answered, sir, I saw it.
+**[9:113]** I answered, Sir, I saw it.
 Thus, said he, no man shall enter into the kingdom of God, but he who shall take upon him the name of the Son of God.

 **[9:114]** For if you would enter into any city, and that city should he encompassed with a wall, and had only one gate, could you enter into that city except by that gate?